Thame: Social and economic history

+Governance

+There are three tiers of local government covering Thame, at civil parish (town), district and county level: Thame Town Council, South Oxfordshire District Council, and Oxfordshire County Council.
+The town council is based at Thame Town Hall in the High Street.

+Administrative history

+Thame was an ancient parish.
+The parish historically included the chapelries of Sydenham, Tetsworth, and Towersey, each of which had become separate parishes by the early nineteenth century.

+In 1871, the parish of Thame was made a local government district, administered by an elected local board.
+Thame Town Hall was completed in 1888 to serve as the meeting place and offices of the local board, as well as providing a public hall for the town.
+It was funded by public subscriptions to commemorate the Diamond Jubilee of Queen Victoria in 1887.
+Local government districts were reconstituted as urban districts under the Local Government Act 1894.

+Thame Urban District was abolished in 1974 under the Local Government Act 1972.
+District-level functions passed to the new South Oxfordshire District Council.
+A successor parish called Thame was created covering the area of the abolished urban district, with its parish council taking the name Thame Town Council.

 Economy

 The town's two largest employers, CPM Group and Travelodge, both have their head offices on the edge of the town.
 W. Lucy & Co. moved its base from Oxford to Thame in 2005.

 Public transport

 See above for details of Haddenham and Thame Parkway station.
 As of 2013 the fastest London Marylebone trains took 36 minutes.
-Arriva the Shires Sapphire bus routes 280 and X8 link Oxford railway station and Aylesbury via Thame.
-Route 280 runs daily and serves Wheatley and Haddenham.
-It runs every 20 minutes from Mondays to Saturdays and every 30 minutes on Sundays.
-Route X8 is an express service that bypasses Wheatley and Haddenham, used to run hourly on a Monday to Friday.
-From February 2019, the X8 only has 6 buses a day.
-2 in the morning peak running from Aylesbury to Oxford and 4 in the evening peak running from Oxford to Aylesbury.
+Oxford Bus Company route 400 links Oxford railway station and Thame.
+Route 400 runs daily and serves Wheatley and Tiddington.
+Between Oxford & Wheatley, it runs every 10 minutes from Mondays to Saturdays and every 15 minutes on Sundays, extending to Thame every 30 minutes.

+Redline Buses route X20 links Oxford and Aylesbury via Haddenham and Thame every 15 minutes on Mondays to Fridays and every 30 minutes on Saturdays and Sundays.

-Carousel Buses route 40 links Thame with High Wycombe via Chinnor and Stokenchurch.
+Red Rose Travel route 40 links Thame with High Wycombe via Chinnor and Stokenchurch.
 Services run hourly from Mondays to Saturdays.
 There is no Sunday or bank holiday service.
 In July 2016 Oxfordshire County Council ceased all bus subsidies.
 Buckinghamshire County Council still contracts operators to run subsidised bus routes, a few of which link local villages to Thame.
 They include route 110 operated by Redline Buses and routes 111, 112 and 113 run by Z&S Transport.

+The 121 bus service route is a circular route that goes hourly around Thame.
+Until the end of April 2023, Redline Buses operated the route.
+However, in May it was announced by Thame Town Council that Z & S Transport will take over the service until August.
+TTC is starting to consider installing a Hopper Bus in the town after this date.